Monday, 26 September 2016

 I was also pleasantly surprised with how accessible everything was.
 For example, the wands - which were stacked up in a sort of mock-Ollivander’s - had a large display where each box was opened, in order to let you see and touch as many of the wands as you'd like to before buying.
 And everything that was too expensive to do this with was shown in a display case, so you could see exactly what you'd get.
 I think that's important to do when dealing with such potentially large and extravagant purchases.
 For another thing, the prices weren’t actually that ridiculous!
 Like, yeah, there were £500 wizard chess sets and £90 Deathly Hallows necklaces - but then there were always cheaper alternatives; standard silver-plated jewellery, or a £50 plastic wizard chess set.
 We actually ended up buying most of the stuff we wanted from the Platform 9 and ¾ shop halfway through the tour, which we were quite pleased with ourselves for thinking of, as it meant we skipped the long queues in the main shop.
 We got a postcard, a fridge magnet for my parents, a replica Hogwarts Express ticket (a bargain at around £5, because I’d been thinking about spending £50 on a print of the exact same item from the “Graphic Art of the Harry Potter Films” exhibition on that we’d seen in London a few months ago!), a chocolate frog, and a Deathly Hallows necklace.
 Oh, and on our way back through the main shop (the tour exits right into it) we picked up a hilarious replica of the Knight Bus’ shrunken head - it even has recordings of his catchphrases and is now proudly hanging from my rearview mirror.

-There's a good pit-stop halfway through, where you can grab a Butterbeer |
+There's a good pit-stop halfway through,

 The tour itself starts with a briefing from a staff member, and then a short introductory movie (starring Daniel Radcliffe, Rupert Grint, and Emma Watson of course!).
 Without wanting to give too much away, you then get to hit the Great Hall - they even let me push the doors open because it was my birthday!
 (I legitimately started low-key crying.
 Shhhhh.)
 That’s the last section that you could call “guided”; you’re gently moved on to the area/s that you can go through at your own pace.
 Quick note here: our ticket time was for 3:30pm, and we didn’t get out until it closed at 8pm.
 A staff member at the beginning said their longest tour was twelve hours, and their shortest only about forty-five minutes.
 We really wished we’d been able to get earlier tickets, so if you’re pretty huge fans I’d say go no later than around 3pm (Also, the opening times change so check online before getting tickets and/or planning your visit!).